gianluca-fava/STRAVA_training_analysis/README.md

 For both the 'Source' is 0.0.0.0/0; then 'Save rules'

 ### Connect the website to EC2 instance
-From Instance dashboard: select the new instance, WEB_personal_statistics, click 'Actions' and select 'Connect'.
+From Instance dashboard: select the new instance, WEB_Strava_stats, click 'Actions' and select 'Connect'.
 In the new window let everything as default and click 'Connect'.

 In the console just opened let's switch to root user, and install httpd: